 Raised in the ADK

 The installation of the chairlift also opened a new opportunity for a new medium level trail running under the lift called Ryan's Run.
-With 10 easy, 6 medium, and 6 difficult trails at Oak Mountain and little to no lines to wait in for the chair lift, you can spend your day on the immaculately groomed trails instead of waiting to get to the top of the mountain.
+With ten easy, six medium, and six difficult trails at Oak Mountain, and little to no lines to wait in for the chairlift, you can spend your day on the immaculately groomed trails instead of waiting to get to the top of the mountain.

-Oak Mountain also has new Rossignol rentals available in their ski shop at reasonable prices.
+Oak Mountain also has Rossignol ski rentals available in their ski shop at reasonable prices.
 Another service that is worth every penny is their ski and snowboard lessons.
 They offer group and private lessons for first timers, or for those in need of a refresher!
-Two-and-a-half-hour group lessons are offered at 9am and 1pm, and private lessons are offered in increments of 1 hour to a full day of 6 hours.
+Two-and-a-half-hour group lessons are offered at 9 a.m. and 1 p.m., and private lessons are offered in increments of one hour to a full day of six hours.

 And don't forget about the food!
-They have a concession stand in the lodge where you can grab a burger or a hot cocoa to warm up, and they also have a full-service restaurant called the Acorn Pub and Eatery, serving up pizzas, specialty burgers and craft beers on tap.
-Thursday is Mexican night, where they make a pulled pork jalapeno pizza that is my absolute favorite.
+They have a concession stand in the lodge where you can grab a burger or a hot cocoa to warm up, and they also have a full-service restaurant called the Acorn Pub and Eatery, serving up pizzas, specialty burgers, and craft beers on tap.

-Come warmer months, Oak Mountain offers scenic chairlift rides, mountain biking, and an 18-hole disc golf course.
+Come warmer months, Oak Mountain offers scenic chairlift rides and an 18-hole disc golf course.
 They also offer a beautiful mountain top venue for weddings.

 If you're looking for a day trip or a weekend getaway, come to Speculator and check out Oak Mountain.
 Its a great place for your kids to feel comfortable learning how to ski or for a romantic day of cozying up in the lodge to keep warm after a day on the slopes.